Is This the Most Charming Market in Spain? A Weekend in Cadaqués

 Absolutely.
 Cadaqués is ideal for solo travelers and anyone craving slow travel.
 Its pedestrian streets, gentle vibe, coastal trails, and artistic history make it a nurturing space to relax, write, reflect, or simply wander without pressure.

-💛 Prefer quiet over chaos?
+Prefer quiet over rubbing shoulders?